Corporate Governance Statement

 Approved by the Board of Directors on 28 February 2018

 The Energy and Water Ombudsman (SA) Limited is a public company limited by guarantee, incorporated under the Corporations Act 2001 (Cth).
-The Board of Directors are committed to achieving and demonstrating the highest standards of corporate governance.
+The Board of Directors is committed to achieving and demonstrating the highest standards of corporate governance.
 The Company’s corporate governance framework has been developed in accordance with the Corporate Governance Principles and Recommendations released by the ASX Corporate Governance Council, as far as they apply to the Company.
 The Board continues to review the framework and practices to ensure they meet the interests of the Members.

 The Board has primary responsibility for the formal administration of the Company, policy matters, oversight of the Scheme’s operation and maintaining the independence of the Ombudsman.
 The Ombudsman has responsibility for the day-to-day operation of the Scheme and the resolution of individual complaints.
 These roles are complementary and generally the Ombudsman will attend Board meetings as an observer and an advisor as appropriate.

 A description of the Company’s main corporate governance practices is set out below.

 1. The Board of Directors

 The Company is governed by a Board whose principal source and rules of governance include:

 As required by the Company’s Constitution, the Board consist of nine directors being:

 - two directors elected by Electricity Members, one director elected by Gas Members and one director elected by Water Members (“Industry Directors”)

 - four persons nominated by the Essential Services Commission (of South Australia) (“the Commission”) to represent customers of electricity, gas and water services or public interest groups relevant to such services (“Consumer Directors”), and